mikebranstein/speech-workshop-instructions/src/chapters/chapter4.md

 ### Overview

-After creating Custom Speech Service (CSS) data sets, you need to instruct CSS to train models based on these data sets.
+After creating Speech to Text Service (STT) data sets, you need to instruct STT to train models based on these data sets.

-Training acoustic and language models is easy to do in the CSS portal - point and click.
-But, before we do that, we'll take a pit stop and establish a baseline accuracy of the CSS capabilities using Microsoft's base models.
+Training acoustic and language models is easy to do in the STT portal - point and click.
+But, before we do that, we'll take a pit stop and establish a baseline accuracy of the STT capabilities using Microsoft's base models.

 > **Base Models - What Are They?**
 >
-> The CSS comes with several pre-trained acoustic and language models.
+> The STT comes with several pre-trained acoustic and language models.
 In fact, there are different models for conversations and search/diction.
 If you stop to think about it, this makes a lot of sense.
 We tend to speak differently when we converse with others, as compared to dictating text or speaking search terms for a search engine.
 See below for the base models Microsoft provides.
 >
 > <img src="images/chapter4/model1.png" class="img-override" />

 ### Testing the Accuracy of the Base Models

-To understand the effect our CSS customization will have, it's important to establish a baseline accuracy for the CSS service against our testing data set.
+To understand the effect our STT customization will have, it's important to establish a baseline accuracy for the STT service against our testing data set.

-Let's get started and see how the CSS does against some of these Pokemon names ;-)
+Let's get started and see how the STT does against some of these Pokemon names ;-)

 <h4 class="exercise-start">
     <b>Exercise</b>: Performing an accuracy test on the Microsoft base model
 </h4>

-Start by navigating to the CSS web portal at <a href="https://cris.ai" target="_blank">https://cris.ai</a>, and navigate to *Accuracy Tests*.
+Start by navigating to the STT web portal at <a href="https://cris.ai" target="_blank">https://cris.ai</a>, and navigate to *Accuracy Tests*.

 <img src="images/chapter4/test1.png" class="img-override" />

-This page shows the status of the past and ongoing accuracy tests performed by the CSS.
+This page shows the status of the past and ongoing accuracy tests performed by the STT.

 Click the *Create New* button to begin a test against an acoustic and language model.